getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 **[Screenshot of what that ^^ looks like]**

 {% capture __alert_content -%}
 It's possible to throw strings as errors.
-In this case, the Sentry SDK will not record tracebacks
+In this case, the Sentry SDK will not record tracebacks.
 {%- endcapture -%}
 {%- include components/alert.html
   title="Note"